pdemeulenaer/databricks-poc-template/README.md

     --no-input
 ```

 You then have to create a Github repository.
-You can do that in Github UI (do not tick the README and .gitignore files, as they are generated automatically by `dbx init`).
+You can do that in Github UI (do not tick the `README.md` and `.gitignore` files, as they are generated automatically by `dbx init`).
 Then you can upload the dbx-generated local repo to Github by using:

 ```
 git add -A